 However, you have only until December 31, 2020, to make the contribution count for this year.
 Now is the time to contact your employer to bump up your contributions for this year.
 The maximum you can contribute to a 401(k) for 2020 is $19,500.
 If you’re age 50 or older, you can contribute an extra $6,600, for a maximum contribution of $26,000.

 Plan ahead: With the end of the year approaching, you may not be able to increase your 401(k) contributions sufficiently to maximize your tax savings.
 The best way to avoid having the same thing happen next year is to notify your employer now that you want to increase your automatic deferral percentage for 2021.

 If you’re self-employed…

-A traditional IRA and a Simplified Employee Pension (SEP) IRA offer potential tax breaks similar to those of a 401(k).
+A traditional IRA and a Simplified Employee Pension (SEP) IRA offers tax breaks similar to those of a 401(k).
 However, you have until the tax filing deadline to make a contribution that applies to your 2020 tax return as long as the plan is set up.
 The maximum IRA contribution for this year is $6,000 for eligible taxpayers under age 50, and $7,000 for those 50 and older.
 SEP contributions by self-employed individuals are limited to $56,000 or 25% of eligible income, whichever is less.